pghillya/Some-Scripting/README.md

 I have compiled a report that, to be honest, is not particularly fancy.
 I did this mainly to demonstrate some of my technical ability.

 ToDo: add some charts and data for different date ranges (5-day, 10-day, etc...)
-When symbols.csv (or any other files) get updated, trigger rebuild of the container image, push to hub, then pull down to server (CI/CD)

 Because of the time it takes the MTA (sendmail) to start, it wouldn't scale well if it needed to send very many times per day (takes about 3 minutes total to run), and would make more sense just to leave docker out of it since docker isn't entirely necessary-- However, it does effectively make this a cross-platform solution.
 (One would simply need to change the file extension of 'runStonksReport.sh' to 'runStonksReoprt.bat' and implement as a windows scheduled task instead of a cron-- possibly need to remove the shebang from the .bat as well.)